mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 - One of the positive responses lead to an interesting vulnerability.
 See if you can identify the vulnerability.
 (You dont have to abuse, just identify it).

 Now you have your own specific wordlist for crAPI which you can execute any time.
-The paths on the wordlist does not lead to vulnerabilities(At least not all of them), but i provides you with an overview of the available paths.
+The paths on the wordlist does not lead to vulnerabilities(At least not all of them), but it provides you with an overview of the available paths.
 And you even discovered a single vulnerability along the way.

 ## 5 Enumerating crAPI with ZAP.
 [OWasp ZAP](https://www.zaproxy.org/) is a open source web analysis tool.
 Unlike [Burp suite](https://portswigger.net/burp), you don't have to pay for the full functionality of the application.